2019 Liga 3 (Indonesia)

 The 2019 Liga 3 was the third season of the Liga 3 under its current name, the fourth season under its current league structure, and the only amateur league football competition in Indonesia.

-Persijap defeated PSKC 3–1 in the final at the Pakansari Stadium to won their first Liga 3 title.
+Persijap defeated PSKC 3–1 in the final at the Pakansari Stadium to win their first Liga 3 title.

 Teams

 Team changes

 The following teams changed division from the 2018 season.

 Overview

 Player regulations

 Unlike previous seasons, teams are not allowed to use senior players.
 Players born on or after 1 January 1997 are eligible to compete in this league.

 Qualifying round

 Qualifying round for national round is divided into 2 routes: